pk0227/learncpp/OOPs/10_TypeConversion_TypeAliases_TypeDeduction/Readme.txt

                 -- If the source value is constexpr, and the destination cannot represent it exactly, → error.
                 -- If the source value is NOT constexpr (like a runtime variable), → no compile-time check — the compiler lets it through, possibly with a warning.

+Use the typeid operator (included in the <typeinfo> header), to show the resulting type of an expression.